jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

 If the script succeeds, you will see this message:
 "Checksums match. postactivate will be overwritten with Makahiki settings."
+"sudo cp /vagrant/postactivate.makahiki $WORKON_HOME/makahiki/bin/postactivate"
+"postactivate copy succeeded. [ OK ]"

-If you already edited the "postactivate" file and it exactly matches the makahiki settings, you will see this message:
+If the script was edited previously and matches the Makahiki settings, you will see this message:
 "postactivate file already overwritten with makahiki settings. [ OK ]"

 If you see either of these messages, the correct settings have been applied.